-This document outlines the technical requirements ("Credits") and underpinning Principles of achieving compliance under each level of the Steel Sustainability Australia (SSA) certification program.
+This document outlines the technical requirements ("Credits") and underpinning Principles of achieving compliance under each level of the Steel Sustainability Australia (SSA) Certification Program (SSA Program).

-Implementation of, and compliance to the Program Principles are assessed through several Credits (or requirements) under each Principle.
+Implementation of, and compliance to the SSA Program Principles are assessed through several Credits (or requirements) under each Principle.
 Each Credit outlines the requirements for compliance, guidance notes and supporting tools or information.